amenesik/terraform-provider-amenesik/README.md

 - type . < name > . < property >
 - tag . < name >
 - import

+In addtition, the data path also allows replication of preceding nodes and probes using the following operations:

 - copy . node
 - copy . probe

-In the general syntax above, the term 'identifier' may be a number of the name of the node or probe.
-Afte the use of the 'copy' operation the term 'last' may be used to address the most recently created node.
+In the general syntax above, the term 'identifier' may be either a number or the name of the node or probe.
+After the use of the 'copy' operation the term 'last' may be used to address the most recently created node.

 The corresponding value will depend on the nature of the path.
-- For nodes : The value will be the required value of the property
+- For nodes : The value will provide the value required to be set for the property of the node.
-- For relations : The value will be the required target node of the relation
+- For relations : The value will be the identification of required target node of the relation
-- For probes : The value will be the required value of the property
+- For probes : The value will provide the value required to be set for the property of the probe.

 #### Nodes
-The following property names exist for all node paths outside of any capability extensions.
+The following property names exist for all node paths, outside of any capability extensions.

 - Name : the name of the node
-- Type : the usage type of the node as Compute or other Software layer definitions
+- Type : the usage type of the node as Compute or other Software layer definitions.
+  Description : a human readable text string describing the purpose of the node.
 - Base : the parent node of a node layering collection, where the hardware node provides a base for a subsequent chain of software node layers.

 The optional capability of a node path expression may be one of the following.

 - Host : the collection of host properties of the Compute node type
 - Os : the collection of operating system properties of the Compute node type
-- Other capability values may be used for node type specific capability parameters
+- Other capability values may be used for the node type specific capability parameters of software node configurations.

-The host capability defines the following properties
+The host capability, of the Compute node type, defines the following properties

 - Num_cpus : the number of cores or virtual cpus for the Compute node
 - Mem_size : the size of the memory suffixed by M or G